KxSystems/docs/docs/kb/optane.md

 onwards App Direct Mode gives users control over Intel Optane PMem, taking optimal advantage of the technology to suit their applications.

-Kx has created a new technology and marketing partnership with Intel, around Optane Memory.
+KX has created a new technology and marketing partnership with Intel, around Optane Memory.
 By working closely with Intel’s engineers, we ensure kdb+ takes full advantage of the features of Intel Optane PMem.
 We also have a team of engineers ready to help customers evaluate Intel Optane PMem.
 Through a POC, we can determine the optimal way to deploy